 Used for political manipulation.
 Cambridge Analytica used the data to build psychological profiles of voters and target them with tailored political messaging designed to exploit their psychological vulnerabilities.
 The firm's CEO, Alexander Nix, was recorded on hidden camera boasting about using honey traps, bribery, and fake news to influence elections.

 Violated user trust at massive scale.
-The Cambridge Analytica scandal revealed that Facebook's platform architecture--which allowed apps to access not just a user's data but their friends' data--created a systemic vulnerability to data exploitation.
+The Cambridge Analytica scandal revealed that Facebook's platform governance architecture--which allowed apps to access not just a user's data but their friends' data--created a systemic vulnerability to data exploitation.
 Facebook's failure to enforce its own policies and to protect user data represented an ethical failure of platform governance.

 | Organization | Ethical Failure | Root Cause | Consequence |